MarlonLomarda/MarlonLomarda.github.io/README.md

-#Puff fect

-##Members:
+FINALS PERFORMANCE TASK IN IPT 101

+# Purrfect - Pet Adoption Website

+Purrfect is a beautifully designed and user-friendly pet adoption website that connects loving pets with their forever homes.
+This project was created to simplify the adoption process and provide a seamless experience for both adopters and pets.

+Members:
-Art Gabriel Gonzales,
+Art Gabriel Gonzales
-Chasley Tanabe,
+Chasley Tanabe
-Ismael Marlon Lomarda
+Ismael Marlon Lomarda - LEADER

-This is our project for IPT